Taufik-Aegis/android-bootcamp/modules/component.md

 We will describe each of the components above, and also discuss about **Intent** which is a messaging object you can use to request an action from another app component.

+Throughout this bootcamp, we will use Activities and Intents in our app.
+Services, Content providers and Broadcast receivers are provided in advanced courses.

 ## 1. Activity

 An activity represents a single screen with a user interface where user can interact in order to do something.
 For example, an message app might have one activity that shows a list of your conversation and another activity to compose and send new message.
 Although the activities work together to form a cohesive user experience in the contact app, each one is independent of the others.
 As such, a different app can start any one of these activities (if the message app allows it).
 For example, a contact app can start the activity in the message app that composes new message, in order for the user to send a message to the specified contact.